Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Conclusions and Future Work

-\section{Conclusions}
+In the following, we first briefly present the major conclusions drawn from this paper, and then we provide some directions for future research.

+\subsection{Conclusions}

-In this paper, we proposed to employ IRS and ITS to realize the full potential of mmWave \textit{massive} MIMO in practice.
+In this paper, we proposed to employ IRS and ITS to realize the full potential of mmWave \textit{ultra massive} MIMO in practice.
 In particular, we derived models for the corresponding precoder structure and the consumed power that accounted for the imperfections of IRS/ITS.
 Furthermore, we proposed different illumination strategies for the active antennas to realize the full potential of IRS/ITS-aided MIMO.
 Based on the derived precoder structure and exploiting the sparsity of mmWave channels, we designed two efficient precoders for IRS/ITS-aided antennas; namely MI- and OMP-based precoders.
 Our comprehensive simulation studies provided the following interesting insights for system design: 1) A proper positioning of the active antennas with respect to the intelligent surface leads to a considerable improvement in spectral efficiency of IRS/ITS-aided MIMO architectures.
-2) In poor scattering environments, the proposed OMP-based precoder approaches the performance of the proposed MI-based precoder whereas in rich scattering environments, the performance gap between these two precoders increases.
-3) For large numbers of transmit antennas, the conventional MIMO architectures are either energy inefficient (due to the high power consumption of the large numbers of RF chains of the FD MIMO architecture and the large power loss in the RF network of the hybrid MIMO architectures) or expensive and bulky (due to the large numbers of active antennas required for the LA MIMO architecture).
-4) The proposed IRS/ITS-aided MIMO architectures are highly energy efficient (because of the almost lossless over-the-air connection between the active antennas and the passive intelligent surface) and fully scalable in terms of the number of transmit antennas (since unlike LA antennas, only few active antennas are required).
+2) {\BLUE In poor scattering environments, the proposed OMP-based precoder approaches the performance of the proposed MI-based precoder, whereas in rich scattering environments, there is a performance gap between these two precoders.
+Therefore, in channels with poor scattering, the proposed OMP-based precoder is preferable due to its lower computational complexity, whereas in channels with rich scattering, the proposed MI-based precoder may be preferable due to its superior performance.} 3) For large numbers of transmit antennas, the conventional MIMO architectures are either energy inefficient (due to the high power consumption of the large numbers of RF chains of the FD MIMO architecture and the large power loss in the RF network of the hybrid MIMO architectures) or expensive and bulky (due to the large numbers of active antennas required for the LA MIMO architecture).
+4) The proposed IRS/ITS-aided MIMO architectures are highly energy efficient (because of the almost lossless over-the-air connection between the active antennas and the passive intelligent surface) and fully scalable in terms of the number of transmit antennas (since unlike for LA antennas, only few active antennas are required).